eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 Analyzing the structure and elements of this example log output shows that this example global cycle has the following characteristics:

-- The global GC cycle was triggered during a global mark GC cycle.
+- The global GC cycle was triggered during a global mark GC cycle when the heap was very low in memory.
+The memory could not be reclaimed by just using partial GC cycles and global mark cycles.

 - The concurrent subincrement of the global mark GC cycle was interrupted by an allocation failure that triggered the concurrent subincrement to end and the `global mark` cycle type to change to a `global` type.

 - The global GC cycle consists of only 1 GC increment, which runs mark, sweep and compact operations during an STW pause.

-- The global GC cycle reclaimed the entire eden space of the heap.
+- The global GC cycle reclaimed the eden space, which is equivalently 1.5MB of memory.
+The heap initiates with 2048MB of free memory in the eden space, but [the amount of memory available in the eden space decreases during partial GC cycles](gc.md#balanced-policy), and in cases of tight memory conditions, reduces to a very low value.